suitsuke/CS_BulletinBoard/essay.md

 Installation instructions are found in the README.md In short, initialize the database and run the server.

-For the essay, I am using OWASP 2017 Top 10 and CSRF, which is a fundamental flaw allowed in the project instructions.
+For the essay, I am using OWASP 2017 Top 10.

 ## FLAW 1: A6:2017-Security Misconfiguration